progit/progit/en/07-customizing-git/01-chapter7.markdown

 	database.xml merge=ours

+And then define a dummy `ours` merge strategy with:

+    git config --global merge.ours.driver true

 If you merge in the other branch, instead of having merge conflicts with the database.xml file, you see something like this:

 	$ git merge topic